hexinfra/gorox/conf/SYNTAX.md

   Predefined string constants are:

     @baseDir : Containing directory of the gorox executable
-    @dataDir : Containing directory of the gorox run-time datum
     @logsDir : Containing directory of the gorox log files
     @tempDir : Containing directory of the gorox run-time files
+    @varsDir : Containing directory of the gorox run-time datum

 Variables
 --------------------